Yale University, Center for the Study of Race, Indigeneity, and Transnational Migration

 |Location:||Connecticut, United States|

-While the fellowship will be virtual due to COVID-19, and therefore residency in New Haven is not expected, we strive to incorporate Fellows into the Yale University academic community.
-To accomplish this, we suggest that Fellows identify one or more potential Yale units beyond RITM with which they hope to affiliate.
+While the fellowship will be remote, we strive to incorporate Fellows into the Yale University academic community.
+To accomplish this, we encourage Fellows to identify one or more potential Yale units beyond RITM with which they hope to engage.
 These units might be departments, institutes, museums, libraries, or other campus organizations.
-Fellows will be asked to meet regularly as a cohort via Zoom and may also have the opportunity to present in classes and other campus-wide lectures or performances.
+Fellows will be asked to meet regularly as a cohort via Zoom and may also have the opportunity to present their projects in classes and other campus-wide lectures or performances.
+Fellows may be invited to campus for a week of in-person research and community engagement.
 Projects should focus at least in part on issues of race, ethnicity, indigeneity, and/or transnational migration.

 - Cover letter